Updated: Jun 13

 Gaugin continued to “marry” 14 year old girls, interspersed with trips back to Paris for the next few years, until he moved to the Marquesas Islands in 1901.
 There, he created his Hiva Ova, or “House of Pleasure.”
 The entrance carved with images of nude women is displayed here as you enter the world of Gaugin’s pleasures.
 In the case of the Orsay, it perfectly frames The White Horse, another fantasy of Gaugin.
 An almost incandescent horse laps multi-colored water as another horse moves into the distance.
 Two natives identified only by their nudity (gender unknown) complete the composition: one on the distant horse, the other crouched in some idea of worship.

-With Gaugin you can enjoy the beauty, but know the cost.
-He eventually died of syphilis in and unfortunately infected many of those young Pacific Islanders before he died.
+With Gaugin, enjoy the beauty, but know the cost.
+He eventually died of syphilis, but unfortunately infected many of those young Pacific Islanders before he died.
 It’s up to the viewer to decide if the clear beauty of his works is worth that cost.
 His women and his children—especially those born in Polynesia, did not see to derive any benefit from association with him.

 Return to the 2nd floor to see how Parisian life changes in Orsay’s collection of decorative arts.
 Modernism led to an explosion of design in fin de siècle Paris.
 Art Nouveau (”New Art”), a synthesis of traditional forms and styles with organic elements, dominated French visual and architectural culture at the time.
 You can quickly (or slowly) stroll through rooms filled with exquisitely curated furniture and accessories.
 The hallmark of Art Nouveau style: sleek wood and whiplash curves interspersed with intricate ornament.